KULeuven-MICAS/htvm/diana/docker/README.md

 ```

-This container image can be used in two different ways:
+This container image can be used in a few different ways:
 1. `terminal`: from the root of the repository run:
 	```sh
 	$ podman run -it -v=`pwd`:/tvm-fork:z tvm-fork-tuto bash